davis-shyaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-101-natural.c: program that computes and prints the sum of all the multiples of 3 or 5 below 1024 102-fibonacci.c: prints the first 50 Fibonacci numbers, starting with 1 and 2 103-fibonacci.c: prints the sum of all even Fibonacci numbers below 4,000,000
+101-natural.c: program that computes and prints the sum of all the multiples of 3 or 5 below 1024 102-fibonacci.c: prints the first 50 Fibonacci numbers, starting with 1 and 2 103-fibonacci.c: prints the sum of all even Fibonacci numbers below 4,000,000 104-fibonacci.c: prints the first 98 Fibonacci numbers, starting with 1 and 2